1. manfamily.org - this has a massive family tree with complex

 84. Gedalia Yogev 'Diamonds and Coral: Anglo-Dutch Jews and Eighteenth-Century Trade' Leicester UP 1978

 85. Sir Thomas Colyer-Fergusson 'Jewish Museum Small Collection' Society of Genealogists, London.
+Colyer-Fergusson was a meticulous collector of data, but his tree is uncertain in the earliest period.
+We have corrected his suggestion as to the children of Moses Baruh Lousada, and made a few other corrections, but generally we have imported his data into our main genealogy.
 A copy of the Lousada pages has been uploaded (15MB).
+John Bury went in and photographed it - he did a small intro on p1!
 Some details of the early years were merely transcribed from others and included for completeness - thus the idea 6 or 7 sons of Moses Baruh Lousada comes from Lucien Wolf.
 For the Montefiore equivalent collection see ref 170 below.

 86. Fenneke Louzada-Scheltens by email 22 Feb 2013 using data from Iwan de Vries.

 87. Edgar Samuel whose email of 31 Jan 2013 contains further Amsterdam marriage data which confirms and supplements our Amsterdam marriage data.
 In this this email Edgar Samuel states that this Amsterdam/Livorno background 'explains why Moses in London was given the job of drafting the Ascomot or Synagogue bylaws, which would not have been a suitable job for a recent immigrant from Portugal'.

 88. R D Barnett & P Wright 'The Jews of Jamaica: Tombstone Inscriptions 1663-1880' Hebrew University Jerusalem 1997